Diary Adelaide

 December 9th, 1839.

 While Br.
-Teichelmann and me were again busy putting up his fence, Mr. Hall, the governor's private secretary ( 186 ), suddenly and unexpectedly came to us.
+Teichelmann and me were again busy putting up his fence, Mr. Hall, the Governor's private secretary ( 186 ), suddenly and unexpectedly came to us.
 I asked him for advice as to how I should get food etc. to Wirramu in the future, to which he gave me the pleasant answer that the government would bring it to me on their ship "Waterwitch".
 From his conversation we could conclude that the withdrawal of rations from the natives was in no way His Excellency's initiative, for Hall said he did not agree with Moorhouse on this point.
 Of course, the natives would have to be expected to work for what they received; But repeated attempts must also be made to get them to work by viewing and treating them as children.
 Br.
-Teichelmann indicated that the transfer of the office of protector of the natives from Mr. Wyatt to [Mr.] Moorhouse was not very beneficial to the blacks, to which Hall replied that that was his opinion too.
+Teichelmann indicated that the transfer of the office of Protector of the Natives from Mr. Wyatt to [Mr.] Moorhouse was not very beneficial to the blacks, to which Hall replied that that was his opinion too.
 He believed that if [Mr.] Wyatt wanted to publish his collection of words, it would be very good.

 previous page